|

 Another

-plants are shaded.
-Mother
+plants are protected from

-nature designed most orchids to
+nature designed orchids to

 handle the

-heat.
-They use the air moving over their leaves
+over their leaves

 problem.
 A